 Don’t assume the person behind you will see a pothole you quickly steer around.
 Pinch flats and wheel touches (read: crashes) happen on this ride when people don’t call out the holes to those behind.
 And it’s easier to avoid these things by riding no more than two abreast so folks have room to steer around an obstacle that has been pointed out or sighted.

 Get loud and gesticulate if you can.
 Communicate with the riders behind you, and keep passing this along all the way to the back of the line.

-With turns, please don’t assume everybody knows the route (even though they should have the route on their GPS or smartphone).
-Call out the turns if someone is ahead of you and unsure of the route.
+With turns and navigation, please don’t assume everybody knows the route (even though they should have the route on their GPS or smartphone).
+Call out the turns if someone is ahead of you and unsure of the route (and if you don’t know the route you probably shouldn’t be off the front).
 Use your hands as turn signals for those behind.
 Simple, no?
 Then let’s do it!